Stimulating Curiosity in Science

 Only when Africa addresses its massive science and technology skills shortage can it achieve sustainable economic and social development.
 But this shortage will remain as long as the gender disparity in Science, Technology, Engineering and Mathematics (STEM) does.
 Only about 39% of science researchers in South Africa are women.
 Globally, this figure is even worse and stands at 30%.
 These figures can be attributed to the many barriers society sets in front of women in their pursuit of science careers such as family-caring and the perpetuation of damaging gender stereotypes.

-The project will expand into three other African countries between April 2017 and December 2018.
+The project will expand into other African countries in 2018.